YatterOfficial/Yatter.Net.ItemTemplates.DotNetNew/Yatter.Net.ItemTemplates.DotNetNew/templates/sdl2mac/ReadMe.md

 These are just random videos that we don't want to lose!

+- How to Setup SDL2 and VSCode to Start Programming OpenGL on a Mac: https://www.youtube.com/watch?v=Dyz9O7s7B8w
 - Compile C into Web Assembly: https://www.youtube.com/watch?v=_pHgILVlx3c
 - Drawing To a Canvas With Webassembly (Without Emscripten): https://www.youtube.com/watch?v=9lxnm9a-Yi8

+### Credits

+We modified our initial 'Hello SDL2' template (which we are progressively building into a SDL2.WASM template) to closely reflect Julio Fausto's SDL2-Starter template at https://github.com/jcfausto/sdl2-starter - which was published under an MIT License - doing so because of his excellent SDL2 on MacOS setup video at [How to Setup SDL2 and VSCode to Start Programming OpenGL on a Mac](https://www.youtube.com/watch?v=Dyz9O7s7B8w).

 y@R and You-At-A-Resource are trademarks of Count Anthony Harrison, operating from the United Kingdom